pe-si/esphome-pace-bms/README.md

 # What Is Paceic Protocol Version 20

-This protocol version is spoken by older battery packs and has several variants, with firmware customized by individual manufacturers.
+Also sometimes called "PYLON" or "PylonTech", this protocol version is spoken by older battery packs and has several variants, with firmware customized by individual manufacturers.
 Three protocol variants are currently known/supported:
  - **EG4**
  - **PYLON**
  - **SEPLOS**